AlfredoCubitos/MNote2/Readme.md

 Selecting a text and a right mouse click shows a qrcode of the selected text.
 This can be very useful if you want quickly send data to a mobile device.

+Note: The qrcode feature may only work with KDE because of using KDE/prison